Livesey Hall War Memorial

 The Livesey Hall War Memorial, in Lewisham, Greater London, commemorates the fallen of World War I and World War II who had been employed by the South Suburban Gas Company of London.
 It is also a tribute to those employees who served in the wars.
-The monument was designed and executed by British sculptor Sydney March, of the March family of artists.
+The monument was designed and executed by the British sculptor Sydney March, of the March family of artists.

 Location

 The Livesey Hall War Memorial is located in the Sydenham area of Lewisham, Greater London, England.
 The locality is also referred to as Catford.
 It is positioned on Perry Hill, in the Bell Green neighbourhood, in front of Livesey Memorial Hall.
-Both structures take their name from philanthropist Sir George Livesey (1834–1908), former chairman of the South Metropolitan Gas Company, as does the Livesey Museum for Children.
+Both structures take their name from the philanthropist Sir George Livesey (1834–1908), former chairman of the South Metropolitan Gas Company, as did the Livesey Museum for Children.

 Design

 The monument includes a bronze winged female figure with outstretched arms held aloft and wings spread horizontally.
 The triumphant Victory statue stands on a bronze globe encircled with serpents and set on a bronze wreathed base.
 This is all set on a semi-circular stone base to which a small bronze plaque was attached.
 Three steps lead to a backdrop of vertical limestone slabs on which three bronze plaques were affixed, two on the front and one on the back.
 The inscriptions on the left hand panel on the front and the smaller panel in the centre dedicated the memorial to the partners and employees of the South Suburban Gas Company who died in the two world wars.
 The inscriptions on the right hand panel on the front listed the names of the fallen.
 The panel also included a quote from English poet Rupert Brooke: "If I should die, think only this of me: that there's some corner of a foreign field that is forever England.
 There shall be in that rich earth a richer dust concealed."
 The bronze plaque on the back of the monument lists the partners and employees of the company who served during World War I.